h-quer/Slaanesh/README.md

 This is why Slaanesh has a simple csv export functionality.
 Even if Slaanesh somehow corrupts its database, as long as you at least occasionally press the csv export button, all your data will be safe in a very easy to read and easily accessible text format.
 Just make sure that both the database and export directory are part of the 3-2-1 backup system you are using for your server already anyway.
 If you don't run a 3-2-1 backup system on your server, then you have bigger things to worry about than Slaanesh ;)

+With that in mind, this still absolutely is a beta release.
+Not a "I've been using it for months and just calling it beta" release, but a true beta.
+Maybe alpha.
+Expect bugs - and ideally report or even help fix them, please.

 ## Screenshots
 <div class="row">
   <div class="column">